ergoplatform/ergodocs/docs/contribute.md

 ## How can I contribute as a developer?

+### Education Bounties

+> **Anything educative for the community is subject to some bounty, even if not specifically listed.**

+Notably, there are active bounties for [Tutorials and Guides for developers](https://github.com/ergoplatform/grow-ergo/issues/15) at any skill level.

+Please make pull requests [directly to the repository for this documentation](https://github.com/glasgowm148/ergodocs)

+### Development Bounties

 There are paid bounties scattered across the Ergo repositories, which are summarised [here](https://github.com/ergoplatform/grow-ergo/).
-Notably, there are active bounties for [Tutorials and Guides for developers](https://github.com/ergoplatform/grow-ergo/issues/15) at any skill level.

-Anything educative for the community is subject to some bounty, even if not specifically listed.

-Join the [Ergo Discord](https://discord.gg/nr4JRnhAyV) (and enable the development channels) for any support, queries or comments.
+### Payment

 You can submit any **payment requests** for bounties completed [here](https://q9fwzopidh8.typeform.com/to/G5gAKC4r).